SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 Forward method

-In the original paper, the skip connections are present.
-For that, initially we create a empty list, and append the layers to it.
+In the original paper, skip connections are present.
+For that, initially, we create an empty list and append the layers to it.

 Encoder step: Since in the init method, we defined encoder as a list, we can loop through it.
-We pass the input image through each layer, and append the output to the skip connection list.
+We pass the input image through each layer and append the output to the skip connection list.

 Then the output is passed through the bottleneck layer.
 At this step, the skip connections layer is reversed.
-This is because in the decoder block, we go from the bottleneck layer to the first layer.
+This is because, in the decoder block, we go from the bottleneck layer to the first layer.

 Decoder step: We loop through the decoder list, and pass the output through each layer.
-We also pass the skip connection layer through each layer.
+We also give the skip connection layer through each layer.
 We concatenate the output of the decoder layer and the skip connection layer.
 This is the skip connection.

 Then finally, we pass the output into the output convolution layer, which will return the segmentation mask.